IT STARTS WITH DESIRE

 And so there are also overlapping circles in the south of the center circle, colored pink.
 Together with the blue dots, they form the coordinates of the diagonals of the hectare.
 The diagonals point towards the outer corners of the hectare!

 By drawing lines between all the outer corners, the outline of your hexagonal hectare is formed.
 After that, what else can you do?
-Well, then you just jump in, on your own estate!
+Well, now you have actually finished the layout of your two and a half acres!
+So one can just jump in, take this quantum leap on your own family domain!

-In summary.
-And if you’ve made it this far: Thank you for your interest!
-Maybe we can carry this on together?
+Now what?
+Well, if you’ve made it this far: Thank you for your interest!
+Maybe we can co-create this together?

 Next Page VILLAGE: ENERGY